- Introduce the kids to Gaudí's masterpieces in Barcelona

 |Day 3||Family Tour of the Gothic Quarter, Mount Tibidabo & Theme Park||Barcelona|

 |Day 8||Tour the Prado Museum, Visit the Parque de Attraciones||Madrid|

 |Day 9||Family Day Trip to Toledo||Madrid|

-|Day 10||Train from Madrid to Seville - Private City Tour||Seville|
+|Day 10||Train to Seville, Half-Day City Tour||Seville|

-|Day 14||Departure from Málaga|
+|Day 14||Depart Málaga|

-Day 1: Arrival in Spain - Self-Guided Barcelona Tour
+Day 1: Arrive in Spain, Explore Barcelona

 Day 2: Visit Park Güell & Sagrada Família

 There's a reason most visitors to Barcelona make a beeline to visit Antonio Gaudí's infamous works and glorious examples of Catalan-Modernism, and this morning you'll discover why.
 Meet your guide and head north of the city, where you'll spend an enchanting few hours at the whimsical Park Güell.
 It's a wonderful place to take the kids with pavilions that resemble Hansel and Gretel's gingerbread house, a mosaic lizard, and plenty of imaginative and colorful nooks and crannies for the little ones to explore.

 Next up is the world-renowned Sagrada Família, a towering church considered one of the best examples of Gaudí's unique style.
 Hear from your guide how the church—an impressive mix of Gothic, Catalan-Modernism, and Art Nouveau architectural styles—is still unfinished.
 Explore the interior, and even the weariest of teens will be impressed as the stained-glass windows flood the sky-high ceiling and vast columns with a dazzling array of colors.